stlcours/SIF_Win32/README.md

 * The fullscreen mode rendering is lag.

+* No audio.
+The engine expects MP3 (especially for Windows porting) but OGG is supplied.

 # Touchscreen?

 Yes, SIF-Win32 will have touchscreen support.
 Unfortunately, touchscreen support is available for Windows 7 and above.

+# Compiling and installation

+1. Grab the latest SIF EN APK and exract file named `AppAssets.zip` in it. v3.1.3 is recommended.

+2. Clone this project

+3. Compile this project with Visual Studio 2010 Express or above.

+4. Navigate to `Engine/Porting/Win32/Output/<Debug|Release>` and copy all DLLs and EXE in that folder to somewhere else.
+You may also want to copy `libmp3lame.dll` and `libeay32.dll` located somewhere in the project if it's not exist in that folder.

+5. In the new location of the exe, create new directory named `install`

+6. Extacts the contents of `AppAssets.zip` to `<new executable location>/install` folder

+7. Start `SampleProject.exe`

+# GameEngineActivity.xml equivalent?

+It's named `GE_Keychain.key` in SIF-Win32.